 Our research facilities are located on the campus of the University of South Carolina in the Montgomery Speech and Hearing Clinic at 1705 College Street.
 Visitors can park in the Close-Hipp parking garage on Henderson Street.
 We are conveniently located within walking distance to Columbia’s Five Points district, home to a number of local eateries and shopping.Get directions ->

-Dr. Jessica Klusek is an Assistant Professor at the University of South Carolina.
+Dr. Jessica Klusek is an Associate Professor at the University of South Carolina.
 Dr. Klusek received her PhD in Speech and Hearing Sciences from the University of North Carolina at Chapel Hill.
 She followed her doctoral training with an NIH-funded postdoctoral fellowship in Psychology at the University of South Carolina, where she completed interdisciplinary training in physiology, psychology, and genetics.
 Dr. Klusek is also a certified, licensed speech-language pathologist.

 Carly is a doctoral student in the Communication Sciences and Disorders program at the University of South Carolina.
 She completed her BA in Experimental Psychology from the University of South Carolina in 2016.
 Upon graduating, she joined the Neurodevelopmental Disorders Lab working as a research specialist, conducting assessments with children with developmental disorders.
 Her current research interests include exploring factors contributing to the variability in developmental outcomes in those with autism spectrum disorder and fragile X syndrome.